abdelkimo/or-tools/doc_sources/MANUAL/source/manual/TSP.rst

 ..  only:: draft

-    The third part of this manual deals with *Routing Problems*: we have a graph and seek to find routes covering some or all nodes and/or arcs while optimizing a certain quantity along the routes [#transportation_metaphor]_ (time, goods delivered, etc.) and respecting at the same time certain constraints (number of vehicles, fixed depots, capacities, clients to deliver, time windows, etc.).
+    The third part of this manual deals with *Routing Problems*: we have a graph and seek to find a set of routes covering some or all nodes and/or arcs while optimizing a certain objective function along the routes [#transportation_metaphor]_ (time, goods delivered, etc.) and respecting at the same time certain constraints (number of vehicles, fixed depots, capacities, clients to deliver, time windows, etc.).